ShubhamDubeyy/BurpShot/README.md

 2. Select **Open BurpShot**.
 3. Format your evidence using the **Redact**, **No Headers**, or **Highlighter** tools.
 4. Hit **Save Image** to generate your report-ready PNG.

----top of your README so users can see the "Sleek Pro Design" immediately.

-Would you like me to also write the **LICENSE** file or a **Release Note** for your version 1.0?